 Along the route they were welcomed by a series of surprise characters and raconteurs who spoke of local legends, historical facts and tales inspired by the Royal Docks across three locations: Thames Barrier Park, Crystal Gardens at Royal Victoria Dock and by the cranes on the south side of Royal Victoria Dock near Britannia Village.

-Commissioned by the Royal Docks Team, the map features a walking trail, a biking trail and on Saturday 19 September, 10am - 4pm, on the ‘Sleeping Giant’ walking route, a series of surprise characters will animate the trail from Royal Victoria Dock to Thames Barrier Park.
-The map encourages families and groups to explore the industrial history and contemporary stories of the area.
-It’s designed to open up a world of opportunity and show people how to reclaim their streets and rediscover this iconic area by foot or bike.
+Commissioned by the Royal Docks Team, the map encourages families and groups to explore the industrial history and contemporary stories of the area.
+It’s designed to open up a world of opportunity and show people how to rediscover this iconic area by foot or bike.

 Much of the Royal Docks’ 12 miles of waterfront is already traffic-free, and the perfect spot for a sunset cycle or a brisque morning walk; it's quiet and wide.
 The space allows for safe movement at a social distance so you can enjoy a stroll, jog or cycle all year round.

-Here are three ways you can explore the Royal Docks before, during and after Car Free Day:
+Here are two ways you can explore the Royal Docks:

 Choose your own adventure